strimzi/strimzi.github.io/_posts/2020-08-26-enforce-custom-resource-policies-with-opa-gatekeeper.md

 _Note: Gatekeeper only controls the topics created in Kubernetes using the `KafkaTopic` custom resource._
 _It does not validate topics created directly inside Kafka using Kafka APIs._

-In the same way you can write many policies to enforce different aspects of your Kafka based infrastructure.
+In the same way, you can write many policies to enforce different aspects of your Kafka based infrastructure.
 Some ideas as examples:

 * Minimal number of Zookeeper, Kafka or Kafka Connect nodes